zydou/arti/doc/dev/notes/rpc-cookie-sketch.md

 > Both parties need to make sure that the file isn't writeable by any
 > untrusted user.
 This is out-of-scope for this document.

-> The RPC client treats failures to read a cookie file
-> the same as a failure to read a connect string:
+The RPC client treats failures to read a cookie file the same as a failure to read a connect string.

+> To recap those rules:
+>
 > If the client cannot read the cookie file because of `EACCESS` or `ENOENT`
 > or local equivalent,
 > then the client *declines* the connect string entry.
 > If the client fails to read the cookie file for some other reason,
 > then the client *aborts* its connection to RPC.

-> If the cookie file is malformed, the client also *aborts*.
+If the cookie file is malformed, the client also *aborts*.
->
+(A cookie file is malformed if it does not begin with P, or if it is not exactly 64 bytes long.)

-> If the RPC server cannot write the cookie file,
-> it is a fatal error regardless of the reason.
+If the RPC server cannot write the cookie file, it is a fatal error regardless of the reason.

 Strings are represented in UTF-8 without a trailing NUL byte.